 Void disposal policy

 In 2009, Southwark’s Tory/Lib Dem administration introduced a policy of selling off every council home that becomes vacant and is valued above £400,000.
 In 2011 this was reviewed by the incoming Labour administration which reduced the threshold to £300,000.
-This compilation taken from auction websites shows a sample of some of the hundreds of properties sold off by the current administration.
+Government statistics show that Southwark has sold off over a thousand council homes under this policy in the five years from 2010 to 2015.
+This compilation taken from auction websites shows a sample of some of these.

 A sample of hundreds of council homes sold by the current Labour administration under this policy